Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Creating a Debit Transaction

-A debit card transaction creation is similar to that of a credit card, except for the fact that it is mandatory to submit it to the authentication process.
+A debit card transaction creation is similar to that of a credit card, except for the fact that it is required to submit it to the authentication process.

 #### Request